microsoft/vscode-docs/docs/remote/containers-advanced.md

       - try-node-node_modules:
     ```

-2. Next, be sure the `workspaceFolder` property in `devcontainer.json` matches the place your actual source code mounted:
+2. Next, be sure the `workspaceFolder` property in `devcontainer.json` matches the place your actual source code is mounted:

     ```json
     "workspaceFolder": "/workspace"